cortexlabs/cortex/docs/deployments/python-packages.md

 cp pip.conf /etc/pip.conf
 ```

-You may now add packages to `requirements.txt` which are only found in the private index.
+You may now add packages to `requirements.txt` which are found in the private index.

 ## GitHub packages